 Discovery Park + 29 is the final phase of a multi-year effort to annex the remaining 29 acres of the Fort Lawton Army Reserve property to Discovery Park.

 What You Can Do

-Your voice is crucial to making the Fort Lawton Army Reserve (FLARC) property part of Discovery Park.
-Please join us in urging the U.S. Army and the City of Seattle to acquire and convert the FLARC land and buildings to park use.
-We need your help to urge Mayor Murray's administration to make the park alternative the preferred alternative in the environmental review process that is going on at present.
-Through September 2017 the City of Seattle Office of Housing is writing the draft environmental impact statement for the reuse planning for the FLARC property.
+Your voice is crucial to making the Fort Lawton Army Reserve (FLARC) property part of the Discovery Park Fort Lawton Historic District.
+Please join us in urging the U.S. Army and the City of Seattle to acquire and convert the FLARC land and buildings to park/historic district use.

-Write a letter to the editor – Help call attention to the need for additinal green space, protection of habitat, and community service use buildings at Discovery Park by writing a letter to the editor of your local paper.
+Write a letter to the editor – Help call attention to the need for additinal green space in Seattle, for protection of habitat, and to develop a community service use buildings at Fort Lawton by writing a letter to the editor of your local paper.
 Remember to include your email address, phone number, and town and don’t forget to keep it brief.
 Most newspapers have strong word limits of 150-200 words.
 Visit "Writing Letters to the Editor" for additional tips.

 More importantly - Join the Discovery Park + 29 campaign - as a leader, supporter, or volunteer - the campaign starts NOW!
 We need people to help manage or participate with these positions and efforts - sign up on the volunteer page of this website:

 - Phone Bank - smile when you talk, read the script, engage people, phone banks work.

 - Manage our yard sign campaign - pick up, deliver, set out yard signs